Crystalwarrior/KFO-Server/README.md

 * **disemvowel/disemconsonant/remove_h** "ID/IPID"
     - Removes the respective letters from everything said by the target
 * **gimp** "ID/IPID"
-	- Gimps a target so that all tbeir IC messages are replaced with a selection of preset messages.
+	- Gimps a target so that all their IC messages are replaced with a selection of preset messages.
 * **gm** "message"
     - Sends a serverwide message with mod tag.
 * **lm** "message"